 Students in Catholic schools must comply with Maryland State law concerning compulsory attendance.
 The law requires regular attendance during the entire school year.
 Students are held accountable for times they are absent from school.
-A principal may excuse a student for a necessary absence.
+A principal may excuse a student for a necessary absence with proper documentation.